BLThunderstorm/awesome-venice-unleashed/README.md

 ## Inspirational Mods

-A lot of people made a monorepo out of their small mods.
+A lot of people made a monorepo out of their smaller mods.

--
-## Inspirational mods

 - [GreatApo/vu-greatmods](https://github.com/GreatApo/vu-greatmods) - A collection of mods made by GreatApo.
 Including mods like [Bot Civilianizer](https://github.com/GreatApo/vu-greatmods/tree/main/Bot-Civilianizer)